 This is particularly useful when there is bright sun or rain.

-Scotland is a windy country so a sturdy tripod is a must, especially at coastal locations which are exposed.
+Scotland is a windy country so a sturdy tripod is a must, especially if you'll be visiting exposed coastal locations.

-This will protect your camera and lens if you are caught in the rain.
+This will protect your camera and lens if you get caught in the rain.

 Cable release or remote release

 You’ll want to avoid disturbing the camera when you have it on a long exposure.